A large-scale analysis of public-facing, community-built chatbots on Character.AI: Introduction

 A better understanding of Character.AI is therefore of interest, in part, simply because of its potential impact on its broad user base.
-However, Character.AI is also interesting because it exists, at least in principle, as both a social media site \emph{and} a chatbot site.
-That is, Character.AI fits the canonical formal definition of a social media site put forth by \citet{ellison2013sociality}, but is unique in that user interactions occur almost exclusively through the ways in which one user engages with the chatbots created by others.
+However, Character.AI is also interesting because it exists, at least in principle, as both a social media site (SMS) \emph{and} a chatbot site.
+That is, Character.AI fits at least two popular canonical definitions of what a social media site is: \mbox{\citet[][pg.153]{ellison2013sociality}} define an SMS as a site which has, for users, a profile, a connections list, and ``functional ability to traverse those connections,'' and \mbox{\cite[][pg.
+61]{kaplanUsersWorldUnite2010}} define it as ``[a web application] that build[s] on...
+Web 2.0, and that allow[s] the creation and exchange of User Generated Content.''
+Character.AI is unique, however, in that user interactions occur almost exclusively through the ways in which one user engages with the chatbots created by others.

 Of course, AI has long shaped the contours of social media sites.
 This happens most obviously through recommendation.
 In contrast to recommendation, AI on Character.AI serves as the medium of interaction between users; users create bots that others then chat with.
 Of course, user-to-bot interactions are also not new on social media.
 However, existing uses of bots on social media are largely malicious in intent \cite{stieglitzSocialBotsDream2018}, are conducted with political aims in mind \cite{UnpackingSocialMedia}, and/or are largely covert in nature \cite{assenmacher2020demystifying}.
-None of these apply to Character.AI, where bot creation is encouraged and blatant, and (as we will see) often with the aim of (albeit often problematic) play rather than ill intent.
+None of these apply to Character.AI, where bot creation is encouraged and blatant, and (as we will see) often with the aim of play rather than ill intent.